RahulG1309/CZ3005-Assignment-2/README.md

-# CZ3005-Assignment-2
+# CZ3005

-Code for Assignment 2 in my Artificial Intelligence course.
+### Assignment 2 - Introduction to Prolog

+Contains (1+2) prolog files for the 2 Exercises.

+Run with SWI-Prolog.